 1. Conditions Precedent to Operation of the Landfill.

 1.1.
 Pre-Development Conditions.
-Prior to commencing development and construction of the Landfill, Company shall satisfy the following conditions (collectively, the “Pre Development Conditions”) to the County’s sole satisfaction:
+Prior to commencing development and construction of the Landfill, Company shall satisfy the following conditions (collectively, the “Pre Development Conditions”):

 (a) Company shall submit to the County a pre-development package (the “Pre Development Package”) containing, which shall incorporate the following:

-(i) a list of all Governmental Authorizations , including the Permit, required for the Landfill (collectively, the “Required Authorizations”), and a schedule indicating when each such item is expected to be obtained;

-(ii) a list of all professionals, contractors, and other advisors engaged (or expected to be engaged) by the Company to assist in the development of the Landfill;

 (iii) a development budget and construction schedule for development of the Landfill;

-(iii) (iv)plans and specifications for the development of the Landfill, which shall include, at a minimum, (A) a site plan and working drawings and specifications setting forth in detail all work to be done with respect to the development of the Landfill, which shall comply with all applicable federal, state, and local laws, rules, ordinances, regulations, standards,
+(i) (iv) When available, a copy of Permit Plans and specifications for the development of the Landfill, which shall include, (A) a site plan and working drawings and specifications setting forth in detail work to be done with respect to the development of the Landfill.federal, state, and local laws, rules, ordinances, regulations, standards,

 1 Legal entity name/place of incorporation to be confirmed.